Prostitution in Japan: Postwar era

 In 1947, Imperial Ordinance No. 9 punished persons for enticing women to act as prostitutes, but prostitution itself remained legal.
 Several bills were introduced in the Diet to add further legal penalties for soliciting prostitutes but were not passed due to disputes over the appropriate extent of punishment.

+Following the end of World War II, Ueno Park became a prominent site of various sorts of sex work, offered by cisgender panpan girls and assigned male at birth danshō (男娼) in women's clothes.
+Police Chief Eiichi Tanaka was at a forefront of fight on prostitution, and led an intervention of a large group of policemen and politicians on Ueno Park on November 22, 1948.
+The intervention turned into a riot, with some of the danshō (including their leader Okiyo) beating and hitting Tanaka and the police.
+The public reaction was sympathetic to the sex workers resisting the widely maligned police.

 On 24 May 1956, the Diet of Japan passed the Anti-Prostitution Law, which came into force in April 1958.
 The Anti-Prostitution Law criminalized the act of committing sexual intercourse in exchange for actual or promised compensation.
 This eliminated the "red line" and "blue line" systems and allowed a number of paid sexual services to continue under "sexual entertainment" regulations, such as "soaplands" and "fashion health" parlors.

 In 2013, Toru Hashimoto, who co-leads the Japan Restoration Party proposed "There are places where people can legally release their sexual energy in Japan", and "Unless they make use of these facilities, it will be difficult to control the sexual energies of the wild Marines."
 The U.S. Department of State later criticized Hashimoto's remarks.